 You Are Safeguarding Your Loved Ones

 Quit now, protect your loved ones for a lifetime

 Do you really need a better reason to quit than protecting the health of your loved ones?
-Smoking exposes those closest to you to a range of potential illnesses including cancer, heart disease and meningitis.
+Smoking exposes those closest to you to a range of potential illnesses including cancer, heart disease, and meningitis.
 If you’re a parent, quitting will also reduce the likelihood of your children taking up smoking themselves.

 There are no negative consequences of quitting smoking, only benefits.
 If you smoke, you know that quitting is only going to make things better.
 And right now is a great time to start.
-If you’d like more information, additional support (FAQs) or would like to speak to one of our trained counsellors, reach out to us today.
+If you’d like more information, additional support (FAQs) or would like to speak to one of our trained counselors, reach out to us today.